munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

 Fear not.
 The compiler does know the *name* of the class.
-We can capture it right when we parse the name token:
+We can capture it right after we consume its token:

 ^code class-name (1 before, 1 after)